josh-hernandez-exe/dice-distro/README.md

 ## Functional Examples

-### Distingishable Dice
+### Distinguishable Dice
-The default operation is to show the results of the dice as if the results are distingishable
+The default operation is to show the results of the dice as if the results are distinguishable.
 ```
 ➔ python dice_distro.py -d 4 -n 2
 1,1:   6.25 % |============